CCBIO908/Scientific_Writing_Course/README.md

 > [!NOTE]
 > Intention: This page is continously updated as needed, and works in parallell with Mittuib/Canvas, to make sure non-ECT participants easily can access the same information.
 For ECT-earning students, your main site will be https://mitt.uib.no/courses/50763

+## Message 1:

-### First assignment and time schedule
+#### First assignment and time schedule
 Click here to download [Assignment 1 and the activity plan](https://filesender.sikt.no/?s=download&token=47535373-f585-42a0-9252-38cd94a2fff6) for the two days.
+I encurage all of you to do the assignment (it is a good exercise), but you do not have to submit.
+In case you want to; submit to erling.hoivik@uib.no using *CCBIO908 Assignment 1* in mail heading.

+#### Not able to participate?
+Please inform us if you are not able to participate.